joyfulplayer/Hot-cold-warm-boiling-takes/README.md

 boiling take; if you dont expect death threats when youre a dark/proshipper, post videos about it which is very obvious and be over dramatic/sensitive when u do get one, youre generally stupid. what do you expect..

+hot take; most of the tiktok community is overly sensitive and a bitch.

+hot take; the cockroach raping machine is not that serious. the roach itself does not have hole like us humans.

-ill update this later.
+hot take; people (tiktok people) go insane if you say an actual hot take. ill update this later.